 The salvation of the Gospel means saving you from something and into something else.

 The Gospel is about liberation from our enslavement to the violent powers and principalities that structure our world.
 The Gospel of the Kingdom is that Christ’s nation will continue to grow until it overtakes the world and wipes away all the destruction, pain, and misery that violence and greed subject it to.
+The Gospel is that Jesus is King.
+The Gospel is about the world that is being restored.
 The Gospel of the Kingdom is that this victory happens through self-sacrifice and non-violence with love for all, even enemies.
 You are invited to participate in it.

 - Neil Elliott, “Paul and the Politics of Empire,” in Paul and Politics: Ekklesia, Israel, Imperium, Interpretation, ed.
 Richard Horsley (Harrisburg, PA: Trinity Press International, 2000), 24; Dieter Georgi, Theocracy in Paul’s Praxis and Theology, trans.
 David E. Green (Minneapolis: Fortress, 1991), 83; N. T. Wright, “Gospel and Theology in Galatians,” in Gospel in Paul: Studies on Corinthians, Galatians, and Romans for Richard N. Longenecker, ed.
 L. Ann Jervis and Peter Richardson (Sheffield: Sheffield Academic Press, 1994), 226–28.